Project Poorly B*tch!

-3) Yes I caught it by stupidly kissing a boy who also had it (although he didn’t realise it at the time.
-Lesson to self: SPEND MORE TIME WORKING OUT AND LESS TIME KISSING GROSS MEN).
+3) Yes I caught it by KISSING.
+Ew.
+The boy works away and brought it back as a little welcome home gift (although he didn’t realise it at the time.
+Lesson to self: SPEND MORE TIME WORKING OUT AND LESS TIME KISSING).

 4) It can sit, festering in your body for a few weeks, before making itself known.
 By the time I lost my voice in May and realised something was up, I had been carrying around my new friend Mr. Whoopy-Cough for a few weeks.
 Ew.